Models for count data

 - \(G(s;\lambda)=\exp(\lambda (s-1))\)

-Nearly a century old (Greenwood and Yule 1920).
-A generic count data model which, unlike the Poisson, has both location-like and scale-like parameters, instead of only one parameter.
-This makes one feel better about using it than a Poisson, since 2 parameters seems like a good number.
-Has a traditional rationale in terms of drawing balls from urns and such, which is of little interest here.
-The key virtue here is that it is both flexible and uncontroversial.
+Seems to originate in Greenwood and Yule (1920).
+A generic count data model which, unlike the Poisson, has two parameters allowing some decoupling between mean and dispersion.
+This makes one feel better about using it than a Poisson, since 2 parameters seem like a good number.
+Has a traditional rationale in terms of drawing balls from urns and such.
+The chief virtue of the Negative Binomial is that it is both flexible and uncontroversial.
+The chief vice is that it is numerically tedious to work with in practice.

 - Spelled